elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder.md

 1. Enter a description for the promotion in the **Description** field.
 1. Select the start date in the **Start Date** field.
 1. Select the end date in the **End Date** field.
 1. Enter the priority number in the **Assign a priority** field.
 This field determines the order of the stackable promotions that can be applied simultaneously.
 Each promotion must have a unique priority number.
-If assign a priority number that is already in use by another promotion, you will receive an error messaage.
+If you assign a priority number that is already in use by another promotion, you will receive an error message.
 1. Select the **Enabled** toggle to activate the promotion.
 It is disabled by default.
 1. Select the **Stackable** toggle to allow multiple promotions to be stacked.
 This option is disabled by default and controls whether a promotion can be stacked with others.
 1. (Optional) Select the **Coupon-driven** checkbox to manually create a single code or generate bulk codes manually.
 If not selected, a promotion code is automatically generated for you.